jrockwood/rocksys/docs/rockos.md

 **Building**

-Running `build.bat` will create a blank floppy disk image and then copy our 512 byte bootloader file to the first segment on the floppy disk.
+Running `build.cmd` will create a blank floppy disk image and then copy our 512 byte bootloader file to the first segment on the floppy disk.

 **Setup**